d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 a surprisingly easy optimization problem.
 In particular, we can find the optimal parameters
-(as assessed on the training data) analytically by applying a simple formula as follows:
+(as assessed on the training data) analytically by applying a simple formula as follows.
-Fist, we can subsume the bias $b$ into the parameter $\mathbf{w}$ by appending a column to the design matrix consisting of all ones.
+First, we can subsume the bias $b$ into the parameter $\mathbf{w}$ by appending a column to the design matrix consisting of all ones.
 Then our prediction problem is to minimize $\|\mathbf{y} - \mathbf{X}\mathbf{w}\|^2$.
 So long as the design matrix $\mathbf{X}$ has full rank